-1. Organ Majors

-- a.
-Organ performance majors in the BM or BMESOF program are expected to practice four hours daily. - b.
-Organ majors in the BA or BME program should practice about two hours daily. - c.
+- 1. Organ Majors - a.
+Organ performance majors in the B.M. or B.M.
+Elective Studies program are expected to practice four hours daily. - b.
+Organ majors in the B.A. or B.M.E. program should practice about two hours daily. - c.
 Performing in a healthy manner free from excessive tension should be the goal for all music students.
 Organists are urged to consider two or three practice sessions per day rather than practicing in one large block of time.
-Taking breaks during practice sessions is also crucial to maintaining good health. - d.
+Taking breaks during practice sessions is also crucial to maintaining good health.

+- d.
 All organ majors will perform juries at the end of each semester of study.
 The jury will include two or three pieces in contrasting styles and may include sight-reading of hymns and/or repertoire. - e.
 Memorization for juries and all performances is not required, but is strongly encouraged.
 To that end, every student will be expected to memorize at least one piece per semester. - f.
 All organ majors are required to attend a weekly studio class.
 Students should plan to perform in class at least every two or three weeks. - g.
 Organ students will perform in Recital Hour each semester of enrollment in applied music lessons (beginning second semester of study). - h.
 Attendance is required at all organ-related events sponsored by Mercer University. - i.
 Organ students will discuss with their major teacher repertoire and technique work to be completed each semester. - j.
-In addition to the literature, all students will study aspects of hymn playing, improvisation, and other service playing skills in their regular organ lessons.

-2. Secondary Organ
+In addition to the literature, all students will study aspects of hymn playing, improvisation, and other service playing skills in their regular organ lessons. - 2.
+Secondary Organ - a.

-- a.
 All students who have an interest are encouraged to study secondary organ. - b.
 No previous experience with the organ is required.
 However, secondary organ students must have a basic foundation in piano/keyboard technique. - c.
 Secondary organ students are required to use shoes specific to organ playing (most organists use either Capezio or Organ Master shoes). - d.
-Regular practice is essential for progress, so students should plan on roughly 45 minutes of practice each day.

-e.
-Secondary students are required to attend the organ department studio class each week (arrangements can be made if the student has a conflict).
+Regular practice is essential for progress, so students should plan on roughly 45 minutes of practice each day. - e.
+Secondary students are required to attend the organ department studio class each week (arrangements can be made if the student has a conflict). - 3.
+Secondary Harpsichord - a.
+All students who are interested is strongly encouraged to pursue harpsichord study. - b.
+No previous experience with the harpsichord is required.
+However, secondary harpsichord students must have a basic foundation in piano/keyboard technique. - c.
+Regular practice is expected of all secondary harpsichord students: about 30 minutes per day.